osism/documentation/source/deployment/bootstrap.rst

 .. contents::
    :local:

+.. _initialize-nodes:

 Initialization
 ==============

+.. note:: Execute the following commands on the manager node.

-The following steps are performed to initialize all nodes.
+The following steps are performed to initialize all nodes. :ref:`add-node` describes how to add a new node to an existing environment.

-Execute the following commands on the manager node.

 * Creation of the necessary operator user